Fall 2018 Job Shadow Program

 The Job Shadow Program provides an opportunity for students to explore, firsthand, occupations that interests them.
 Student/s will be paired with a professional employed in their prospective occupation and will shadow them at their place of employment for an agreed upon time.
-Program operational dates are during Spring Break 2018 (March 12-16, 2018) as determined by Shippensburg University of Pennsylvania.
+Program operational dates are during Fall Break 2018 (October 15-16, 2018) as determined by Shippensburg University of Pennsylvania.

 Confirmed sites include: